ebuchman/blog/content/posts/2020-03-13-happy-1st-birthday-cosmos.md

 (ie. Tendermint Inc) has demonstrated what we already knew - governance and accountability matter.
 But onwards and upwards!
 We're working hard on decentralizing functionality that used to reside at All in Bits into new entities, and it couldn't be going better.
-Many of the engineers that left All in Bits are hard at work on Tendermint and IBC through a new subsidiary of the [Interchain Foundation (ICF)](https://interchain.io/) in Berlin:
+Many of the engineers that left All in Bits are hard at work on Tendermint Core and IBC through a new subsidiary of the [Interchain Foundation (ICF)](https://interchain.io/) in Berlin:
 [Interchain